 Monday, August 28, 2017

 Final thought of the day.
 Here's the South Korean pianist Yeol Eum Son playing Chopin's great composition, the set of 24 Preludes in the 12 major and 12 minor keys.
 The playing is absolutely masterful, making a huge emotional impact on the listener.
-(She gets a little bit carried away in the last prelude, but that only adds to the excitement.)
+The original video had been deleted, so this one is a replacement I found.
+The Preludes starts around 38:40.
 Everything beautiful I see or hear makes me think of God.
 God's love for us is pure and simple, on a more abstract level than any music.
 And if we love him back with the same pure and simple love, you have the most exquisite, beautiful relationship in the whole universe.
 Now enjoy the music.

 Psalm 84.10-11: O God, watch over our shield; look upon the face of your anointed.
 Better one day in your courts than a thousand elsewhere.
 Every second with Christ is most precious.
 If you know him well, your whole life becomes most precious from now on.